 Warming up to Winter at the Niagara Icewine Festival

-If there’s one bonus to staying in the northern clime of Ontario, Canada in mid-January rather than heading south, it’s the opportunity to attend the Niagara Icewine Festival and indulge in icewine, gourmet cuisine and spectacular winter scenery of Wine Country Ontario.
+If there’s one bonus to staying in the northern clime of Toronto Ontario, Canada in mid-January rather than heading south, it’s the opportunity to attend the Niagara Icewine Festival and indulge in icewine, gourmet cuisine and spectacular winter scenery of Wine Country Ontario.
 Sure, it can get bone-chillingly cold (and Niagara Falls itself can actually get frozen!) but that’s just a reminder of what it means to be a real Canadian and is all the more reason to warm up with some VQA icewine.